xuchen66/sphinx-emdocs/source/cryo-em_faq.rst

 ... the method I can get my data after collected at your facility?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 UMass Med School has firewall and VPN in place.
 There is no way to "pull" data from our storage without establishing VPN first.
-However, outbound trafic - "push" is possible.
+However, outbound traffic - "push" is possible.
 There are three ways we can send data to you.

 - At Harvard Medical School, some labs ask SBGrids folks to setup a DropBox like account for their lab.
 With specific command, we can push data directly from our storage to HMS special DropBox location.
 It is then easy to transfer internally then.